What to Wear in Nice, France during Spring

 Strappy Sandals

 For navigating the charming yet sometimes uneven streets of Nice, strappy sandals provide the perfect blend of elegance and practicality.
-These sandals should have a secure fit, perhaps with adjustable straps, to ensure comfort throughout days of walking.
-Choose a pair with a cushioned sole for extra support, allowing you to explore everything from the Colline du Château to the Villa Masséna Museum without discomfort.
-The style can range from simple and elegant to bold and decorative, depending on your personal taste and the rest of your outfit choices.
-Not only do they keep your feet cool, but they also elevate your outfit, ensuring you look as stylish as the locals.
+A secure fit—perhaps with adjustable straps—ensures comfort throughout days of extensive walking.
+Cushioned soles add extra support, allowing you to explore everything from the Colline du Château to the Villa Masséna Museum without discomfort.

 How I Styled Nice Outfits